MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. On the Review + create tab, when you see the Validation passed message, select **Create**.

 1. Wait for the deployment to complete.

-#### Review

-In this exercise, you completed the following:

-- you created a user-assigned managed identity.
-- you ensured that the managed identity can pull artifacts by using the principle of least privilege.
-- you ensured that your Azure Container Registry can be accessed from a private endpoint on VNET1/PESubnet.

-To verify that your configuration meets the specified requirements, complete the following steps:

-1. In the Azure portal, open your Container Registry resource.

-1. On the Access Control (IAM) page, select **Role assignments**.

-1. Verify that the role assignments list shows the **AcrPull** role assigned to the User-assigned Managed Identity resource.

-1. On the left-side menu, under Settings, select **Networking**.

-1. On the Networking page, select the **Private access** tab.

-1. Under Private endpoint, select the private endpoint that you created.

-    For example, select **per-acr-apl2003**

-1. On the Private endpoint page, under Settings, select **DNS configuration**.

-1. Verify the following DNS setting:

-    - Private DNS zone: set to **privatelink.azurecr.io**.

-1. On the left-side menu, select **Overview**.

-1. Verify the following setting:

-    - Virtual network/subnet: set to **VNET1/PESubnet**.

 ### Exercise 5: Create and configure a container app in Azure Container Apps